toracross/Unity3DGameClientTutorial/README.md

-# Unity3D Networking Tutorial - Game Client
+# Unity3D Networking Tutorial - Client

+This is the client portion of the Unity3D Dedicated Server Tutorial.

-This project should be used in conjunction with the server. https://github.com/toracross/Unity3DGameServerTutorial
+This should be used in conjunction with the server.

+https://github.com/toracross/Unity3DGameServerTutorial